muzzammil763/flutter_app_update_manager/README.md

 ```

 **How it works:**
+- App IDs are automatically fetched from Firestore (`AppUpdateManager/Android/androidId` and `AppUpdateManager/Ios/iosId`)
 - If your app version is `0.0.1+1` and Firestore has `{"version": "0.0.1+1", "forceUpdate": true}`, dialog shows
 - If your app version is `0.0.1+1` and Firestore has `{"version": "0.0.1+0", "forceUpdate": false}`, no dialog
 - If your app version is `0.0.1+1` and Firestore has `{"version": "0.0.0+1", "forceUpdate": false}`, no dialog